nlpsandbox/nlpsandbox.io/wiki/608957-NLPUsers.md

 Since all the tools submitted to a specific tasks implement the same specification, it is possible to develop clients in different programming languages (e.g. Python, Java, R) that interact with them.
 Examples of clients include the [NLP Sandbox Python Client] that can interact with any tools submitted to the NLP Sandbox and the [NLP Sandbox PHI Deidentifier] (React web client) that can interact with PHI deidentifier tools.

+### Deploying an NLP Sandbox tool

+This section provides the steps to perform to deploy the [NLP Sandbox Date Annotator Example] on your computer.
+Once deployed, you will be able to use your browser to automatically annotate dates in clinical notes.

+Prerequisites:

+- [Install Git].
+- Install Docker Engine.
+  - [Docker Desktop for Mac (macOS)]
+  - [Docker Desktop for Windows]
+  - [Docker Server for Linux distributions]
+- [Install Docker Compose].

+Deploy the date annotator (tool):

+- Clone the GitHub repository [nlpsandbox/date-annotator-example].
+- Open a terminal, navigate to the folder of the repository.
+- Start the date annotator with the command `docker-compose up -d`.
+  - When you no longer need the date annotator, stop it with `docker-compose down`.

+Annotate dates in clinical notes using the web client (Swagger UI).

+- Get information about the tool: http://localhost/tool
+- Annotate dates in clinical notes: http://localhost/ui
+  - Click on the green endpoint *POST /textDateAnnotations*.
+  - Click on *Try it out*.
+  - Under *Request body*, edit the example clinical note specified in the field `text` or leave it as it is.
+  - Click on *Execute* to run the date annotation tool.

+![Date Annotator Example UI]

+### Deploying the Best-Performing Date Annotator

 {column}
 {row}

 <!-- Images -->

+[Date Annotator Example UI]: https://github.com/nlpsandbox/nlpsandbox-website-synapse/raw/staging/images/tools/date-annotator-example-ui-response.png

 <!-- Links -->